Contents

 Value protection and joint life annuities – what happens after you both die?

 Some providers allow value protection to be payable after both of you die (instead of after the first annuitant’s death).
-Should you choose to purchase a joint life annuity with the addition of value protection payable on this basis, the value protection will take account of all payments made to both you and your spouse.
+If selected, the value protection payable takes account of all payments made to both you and your spouse.

-If at the time of their passing your spouse had received a further £8,000 of income payments (£48,000 of total income payments received), a lump sum amount of £2,000 would be payable to your estate or specified beneficiary.
+If at the time of their passing, your named spouse had received £500 per month for 16 months, this would have amounted to £8,000 of income payments.
+This would mean £48,000 in total income payments had been paid.
+So, a balance amount of £2,000 would be payable to your estate or specified beneficiary.
+Back to contents

 What does value protection cost?

-The cost of adding value protection to your annuity depends on a number of factors such as your age and your health history.
-It’s worth bearing in mind that adding value protection to your annuity will mean your annuity income will be lower than if you chose to have no protection.
-It’s always worth obtaining additional quotes if you are considering this option to compare the impact on your income and consider all the available options for your circumstances.
+The cost of adding value protection to your annuity depends on several factors.
+These include your age and health history.
+Adding value protection to your annuity will mean your income will be lower than if you chose no protection.
+It’s always worth getting more quotes if you are considering this choice.
+This will allow you to compare the impact on your income and consider all the options available to you.

 You should read the providers key features for their details on value protection as well as the tax implications.

-Our lifetime annuities comparison is available to those with a pension pot of over £2,000, before any tax-free cash has been withdrawn.
+Our comparison is available to those with a pension fund of over £2,000.
+This figure is before any tax-free cash has been taken.

-No. When you purchase a lifetime annuity, your annuity rate is fixed and will not rise or fall with the Bank of England Base Rate - annuity rates might therefore rise in the future, but you won’t benefit from this if your annuity is already being paid.
-Your annuity income is however, protected against any future fall in annuity rates.
+No. When you buy a lifetime annuity, your annuity rate is fixed and will not rise or fall with the Bank of England Base Rate.
+Annuity rates may rise in the future, but you won’t benefit from this if your annuity policy is already being paid.
+However, your annuity income will be protected against any future fall in annuity rates.

 What is the maximum age you can buy an annuity?

-You can compare lifetime annuities available to those aged 55 to 84 years and 9 months online with Annuity Ready.
+If you are aged 55 to 84 years and 9 months, you can compare lifetime annuities online with Annuity Ready.

-You can access your pension pot from age 55 and you do not need to retire to access it.
-Annuity providers will usually pay a higher income the older you are when you purchase, however changes in the market may affect future annuity rates as well as the value of your pension fund.
+You can access your pension funds from age 55 and you don't need to retire to do so.
+Annuity providers will usually pay a higher income the older you are when you buy.
+But changes in the market may affect future annuity rates as well as the value of your pension fund.

-The annuity income payments you receive will be subject to income tax, with the annuity provider normally deducting tax based on your tax code, before paying you the net income.
+The annuity income payments you receive will be subject to income tax.
+The annuity provider will normally deduct tax based on your tax code, before paying you the net income.
 You will not pay National Insurance contributions on your annuity income.
 Usually, the income is initially set up with an ‘emergency tax code’.

 To find out more about how annuities are taxed read our guide ‘How is an annuity taxed?’.

-There is no limit on the number of pensions you can have therefore there is no limit on the number of annuities you can have.
-If you use a single pension pot to purchase each individual annuity you can have as many pension annuities as you do pension pots, provided they are over the value of £2,000, before any tax-free cash has been withdrawn.
-Combining the pension pots may result in a higher annuity rate from the annuity provider.
+There is no limit on the number of pensions you can have so there is no limit on the number of annuities you can have.
+You can use each pension fund to buy a separate annuity, so you have as many annuities as you do pension funds.
+This is provided they are over the value of £2,000, before any tax-free cash has been taken.
+Combining the pension funds may result in a higher annuity rate.
 Having more than one annuity allows you to choose different options for each annuity.

-Annuities are personal to you and cannot be transferred unless you have selected a joint life annuity and the annuity transfers to your spouse, partner or financially dependent partner following your death.
-However, when you buy a lifetime annuity, you’ll have an initial cooling off period, usually 30 days, in which to change your mind.
+Annuities are personal to you and cannot be transferred.
+If you have selected a joint life annuity, the annuity transfers to your spouse, partner or financially dependent partner following your death.
+However, when you buy a lifetime annuity, you’ll have a cooling off period, usually 30 days, in which to change your mind.
 After this time, you cannot alter or cash in your annuity if you decide it is not right for you.

-Your annuity income payments can be paid to you on a monthly, quarterly, half-yearly or annual basis, and you can choose to be paid in in advance or in arrears.
-You will need to decide this at the point of purchasing your annuity and your decision cannot be altered once your payments have commenced.
+Your annuity income payments can be paid on a monthly, quarterly, half-yearly or annual basis.
+You can choose to be paid in advance or in arrears.
+You will need to decide this at the point of buying your annuity.
+Your decision cannot be altered once your payments have started.

-You will usually receive a higher annuity income if you choose to take your annuity payments in arrears, rather than in advance, and you may also receive more income by choosing to be paid annually in arrears rather than monthly or quarterly.
+You will usually receive a higher annuity income if you choose to take your annuity payments in arrears, rather than in advance.
+You may also receive more income by choosing to be paid annually rather than monthly.

 If you decide to buy a lifetime annuity, your current pension provider will release your funds to your annuity provider.
-Your annuity should then be set up within 30 days and you should receive your first annuity payment in line with the payment options you selected at the point of purchase.
+Your annuity should then be set up within 30 days.
+You should receive your first annuity payment in line with the payment options you selected at the point of purchase.
+Your annuity provider may request extra information.
+If they do, it is important to provide it as soon as possible to avoid delays.

-At Annuity Ready, our friendly customer services team can provide you with support about your application and your online quotes, helping guide you through the process from start to finish.
+At Annuity Ready, our friendly customer services team can provide you with support.
+Whether you need help with your application or online quotes, we can guide you through the process from start to finish.
 As a non-advice service, we are unable to give you financial advice.

-• Tailored guidance (online, over the telephone or face-to face) to explain what options you have and help you think how to make the best of your pension savings.
+- Tailored guidance to explain your options.
+This can help you decide how to make the best of your pension savings.
+This is available online, over the telephone or face-to face.

-• Details on other options for your pension pot.
+- Details on other options for your pension funds.

-If you don’t have a retirement adviser, you can find one in your area by entering your postcode at: www.moneyhelper.org.uk/en/pensions-and-retirement/taking-your-pension/find-a-retirement-adviser
+If you don’t have a retirement adviser, you can find one in your area by entering your postcode on www.moneyhelper.org.uk

 See our guide ‘Do I need to seek advice before I buy an annuity?’ for more information.

-If you’d like to read more about pension lifetime annuities, see our ‘Annuities Explained’ page which includes a range of handy guides to help you make sense of your retirement options.
-Or, if you’re ready, compare annuity rates now.
+If you’d like to read more about pension lifetime annuities, see our ‘Annuities Explained’ page.
+This includes a range of handy guides to help you make sense of your retirement options.
+Or, if you’re ready compare annuity rates now.

 Back to contents